joelnitta/gameto-barcode-review/README.md

 # gameto-barcode-review

-R code for rendering "Identifying cryptic fern gametophytes using DNA barcoding: A review" Nitta and Chambers, in prep.
+R code for rendering "Identifying cryptic fern gametophytes using DNA barcoding: A review" Nitta and Chambers, *Applications in Plant Sciences*, accepted.

 ## R packages

 R packages are managed with `renv`.
-To restore all packages, run `renv::restore()`.
+To restore all packages, run `renv::restore()` within R.

 ## Rendering